CarlosSanches07/TSP/README.md

 -----

-Our goal is to develop a algorythim to solve the TSP, looking for the best performance.
+Our goal is to develop an algorythim to solve the TSP, looking for the best performance.

 ----